katahiromz/EGA/EGA-Manual.md

 Returns the type ID of the value.

+If the value is NULL, then returns `-1`.
 If the value is an integer, then returns zero.
 If the value is a string, then returns `1`.
 If the value is an array, then returns `2`.